North Metropolitan Horse Tram

 Future plans

-LCCTT has expressed interest in restoring a London horse tram, and a fund has been established for this purpose.
-If adequate resources are available there is a reasonable prospect that this ambitious project could come to fruition.
+LCCTT has expressed interest in restoring a London horse tram, and funding is available, so there is a reasonable prospect that this ambitious project could come to fruition once there is space in the workshop.

 Timeline